 Adams, and a Tennessee Senator.
 Mr. Willett passed away in the 1960s

 and is buried at Bellwood Cemetery.
 "The Enterprise" was

 resurrected years later and is currently in limited circulation; copies may

 be obtained at the Adams Museum and Archives.

 railroad’s discontinuance of passenger service through Adams, along with the

 is now practically a ghost town.
-Only a few small businesses operate
+Only a few businesses operate

 or work in nearby